-Shaheed Rucker is reimagining Jet covers by putting contemporary figures like Solange and Nipsey Hussle on them.
+Shaheed Rucker is reimagining Jet Magazine covers by putting contemporary figures like Solange and Nipsey Hussle on them.
 For Black History Month, we talked to the artist about his passion for combining nostalgia with the modern.

 Philadelphia artist Shaheed Rucker wants to change that.

 The Philadelphia native’s Jet Reimagined series combines the minimal, vivid aesthetics of the legendary Black newsmagazine Jet with notable Black figures from today’s headlines.
 The end results are sentimental, often triumphant reflections of people that we often see disappear from the visage of social media.